odin-lang/odin-lang.org/content/docs/install.md

 Odin supports x86-64/AMD64 on Windows, Linux and macOs, and ARM64 on macOS.
 Odin also relies on LLVM (for code generation) and an external linker.

 #### For Windows...
 There's a couple prerequisites here.
 First, make sure you have Visual Studio installed; you have to compile Odin from source, and Odin also requires `link.exe` from VS anyway.
-Also, you'll need to download [a couple LLVM binaries](https://github.com/odin-lang/Odin/releases/tag/llvm-windows) and move the `bin` folder in that zip file into your Odin directory.
-These are used internally by the compiler.

 Now, it's time to build Odin and get started!
 Open the X64 Visual Studio command prompt ([if you don't typically use it, here's how to find it](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)) and navigate to the directory where you downloaded Odin.
 Run the `build.bat` file, and you should have a successfully built Odin compiler!